NixOS/rfcs/rfcs/0000-rfc-process.md

 [summary]: #summary

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the nix language, packages and OS, so that all stakeholders can be confident about the direction the ecosystem is evolving in.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the Nix language, packages and OS, so that all stakeholders can be confident about the direction the ecosystem is evolving in.